 Types of Performance Appraisals

 Managers are not very much in favor of performance appraisal techniques, but still, it is required to have the knowledge of various performance appraisal techniques so that we get to choose the best possible option in the time of need.
 Here are a few different types of appraisal methods:

 1. The 360-Degree Appraisal

-This method involves giving out a questionnaire with questions regarding the performance of a colleague and they need to fill it up.
-This feedback can be considered by the manager while evaluating the performance at the end of the quarter/year.
+This method involves giving out a questionnaire with questions regarding a colleague’s performance they need to fill it up.
+The manager can consider this feedback by evaluating the performance at the end of the quarter/year.

 2. General Performance Appraisal

 This method involves continuous interaction between the employee and his manager, continuous setting of goals and achieving them.
 Whether the employee has been able to do justice the entire process or not is evaluated at the end of the year.

 This appraisal technique concentrates on technical more than any other aspect of performance on the job as the employees involved have specialized skills.
 They’re judged on the skills they possess and the activity they complete.

 A manager’s performance should also be appraised, and this includes not just his/her performance on the job but also relationship management with clients at his/her disposal.
 Generally, anonymous feedback forms are received, which are then considered for appraisal.

 This method is very unpopular among employees as nobody can deal with rating himself or herself.
 The self-assessment sheet is compared with the one filled up by the manager and the differences are discussed.